Cost-Effective Dust Control Solutions for Bulk Material Handling

 Fugitive dust costs bulk material handling operations far more than most managers realize.
 Contamination and ineffective lubrication account for 51% of bearing failures, while operations lose 1 to 2.6 tons of aggregate per mile annually for every vehicle that passes over an untreated road daily.
 These aren't isolated incidents—they're recurring cost drivers showing up as unplanned downtime, accelerated road maintenance cycles, OSHA compliance exposure, and material yield losses.

 Most operations treat these as separate line items: maintenance addresses bearing replacements, operations budgets road grading, and EHS handles regulatory compliance.
-All three trace back to the same root cause: unmanaged fugitive dust.
-Dust control costs aren't inherently fixed — they escalate through reactive management, avoidable product mismatches, and deferred maintenance.
+More often than not, those budget lines share the same upstream cause, which is unmanaged fugitive dust feeding into each system.
+Dust control costs aren't inherently fixed.
 This article breaks down where those costs originate and what operations can do about them.

-- True dust control costs include material waste, labor overhead, re-treatment cycles, and equipment damage — product price is just the starting point
+• Total dust control cost includes material waste, labor overhead, re-treatment cycles, and equipment damage, not just product price.

 How Dust Control Costs Build Up in Bulk Material Handling